Selventhiran-T/Selventhiran-T/README.md

 ## 🚀 About Me

-- 🎓 Computer Science Graduate
+- 🎓 Artificial Intelligence and Data Science Graduate
 - 🐍 Aspiring Python Developer
 - 🤖 Interested in Artificial Intelligence and Machine Learning
 - 🌱 Continuously learning and working on real-world projects